BWibo/3dcitydb-mkdocs/docs/citydb-tool/index.md

 ## Installing and launching

-To get citydb-tool, follow the [download instructions](../download.md#citydb-tool-database-client).
+To obtain citydb-tool, follow the [download instructions](../download.md#citydb-tool-database-client).
 Java is required to run the software.
-Please refer to the [system requirements](../first-steps/requirements.md#citydb-tool-database-client) for more details.
+For more information, consult the [system requirements](../first-steps/requirements.md#citydb-tool-database-client).

 citydb-tool is distributed as a ZIP package and does not require installation.
 Simply extract the package to a directory of your choice.
 Inside this directory, you will find the `citydb` start script for running the tool.